Archive for 2012

 Flag Register:-

 It is a 16-bit register with each bit corresponding to a flip-flop.
 It changes its status according to the stored output in the accumulator.
-A flag can control certain operation of the EU.
+A flag can control certain operation.

 The Execution Unit, EU